-In each of the Speed Mentoring sessions offered at the 3%, 20 CDs and 20 Creatives met in a fast-paced setting, asked and answered questions & had the option of making a long-term connection.
-Up and coming Creatives had a chance to speak openly with leaders like Susan Credle, Rob Schwartz, Jenn Maer & others about what it takes to climb the ladder.
-And Creative leaders were able to speak one-on-one with bright, curious Creatives about the topics and questions that matter most.
-It was a great way to give back – and to meet new talent.
-Check out the video to see how it worked out.
+How it works.
+In each Speed Mentoring session, Mentors and Mentees meet in a fast-paced setting, ask and answer questions & have the option of making a long-term connection.
+Mentees have a chance to speak openly with industry leaders, get career advice and hack business problems.
+And leaders are able to speak one-on-one with Mentees about the topics and questions that matter most.
+It's a great way to give back – and to meet new talent.

 Powered by Earned & Social Media & Sponsorship.
 The first Speed Mentoring event was offered in 2015 at The 3 Percent Conference.
 We spread the word through Facebook, LinkedIn, and Twitter and mentees clamored for a chance to meet their idols.
 Mentors showed up to drop their wisdom.
 And the 4As stepped up to sponsor the event three years in a row.